Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 Tofu: A versatile meat alternative that is rich in magnesium and iron; a quarter block contains 12.8 grams of protein Pork Products: A single pork chop offers 39 grams of protein and is high in zinc, which is critical for the immune system .
 Other options include Canadian bacon (15g per 3oz) and Chorizo (21g per 3oz)
+Tempeh: Fermented soybean cake that is denser than tofu, providing 15 to 16 grams of protein per three-ounce serving along with prebiotics for gut health